ShehriyarQureshi/dynamic-frontend-design/dynamicStatCards.md

     Here, we're again assuming that:

       - a key `statCardHeading1` is going to exist in the response.
-      - keys `'stat1', 'stat2', 'stat3'` are going to exist in the `statCardHeading1` response
+      - keys `'stat1', 'stat2', 'stat3'` are going to exist in the `statCardHeading1` object

 ## Dynamic Design Pattern